adarsh0331/Mc_Aws_Devops_Projects/Project_7/README.md

 - **ArgoCD Sync Issues**: Check ArgoCD UI for sync errors or GitHub connectivity.
 - **Monitoring Gaps**: Ensure Prometheus scrape targets are correct and pods expose metrics.

-## Contact

-For issues or improvements, contact the DevOps team at `<your-email>` or raise a GitHub issue in the project repository.

 ---

-This `README.md` provides a complete guide for setting up, running, and maintaining the CI/CD pipeline.
-It includes practical details like Terraform snippets, Jenkinsfile, and Kubernetes manifests, ensuring developers and DevOps engineers can replicate or extend the setup.
-Let me know if you need additional sections, specific configurations, or further clarification!